VWIECCResearch/Swaptransformer/README.md

 ![Alt text](/images/approach_01.png)
 <br />

+More information about the approach is available in the [paper](http://arxiv.org/abs/2401.01425).

 ## 🛠️ Requirements
 To run different parts of this repo, there is a requirement list for the Python packages which are included in the requirement.txt file.
 Keep in mind that all packages are tested on Python 3.8.0 and Ubuntu 20.04 and 22.04.